Births, Deaths, Marriages, and Relationships Registration Act 2021

-The Births, Deaths, Marriages and Relationships Registration Act 2021 is a New Zealand Act of Parliament.
-The bill replaces the Births, Deaths, Marriages, and Relationships Registration Act 1995 with modern legislation.
+The Births, Deaths, Marriages and Relationships Registration Act 2021 is a New Zealand act of parliament, which replaces the Births, Deaths, Marriages, and Relationships Registration Act 1995.
 It also implements several recommendations from the Law Commission's review of burial and cremation law, and makes it easier for people to change the sex on their birth certificates without having to go through the Family Court or show evidence of medical treatment to change their sex.

 Legislative features

-The Births, Deaths, Marriages, and Relationships Registration Bill seeks to repeal and replace the Births, Deaths, Marriages, and Relationships Registration Act 1995.
-The bill will re-enact the majority of the 1995 Act but will also eliminate redundant provisions and make a number of small policy changes.
+The Births, Deaths, Marriages, and Relationships Registration Act repeals and replaces the Births, Deaths, Marriages, and Relationships Registration Act 1995.
+The act re-enacted the majority of the 1995 Act but also eliminates redundant provisions and makes a number of policy changes.